-I.3.3I.3.4 It is the Athlete's responsibility to ensure that he/shethey provides all of the information required in a Whereabouts Filing as outlined in Annex I.3.2 accurately and in sufficient detail to enable any Anti-Doping Organization wishing to do so to locate the Athlete for Testing on any given day in the quarter at the times and locations specified by the Athlete in his/hertheir Whereabouts Filing for that day, including but not limited to during the 60-minute time slot specified for that day in the Whereabouts Filing.
-More specifically, the Athlete shallmust provide sufficient information to enable the DCO to find the location, to gain access to the location, and to find the Athlete at the location.
+It is the Athlete's responsibility to ensure that he/she provides all of the information required in a Whereabouts Filing accurately and in sufficient detail to enable any Anti-Doping Organization wishing to do so to locate the Athlete for Testing on any given day in the quarter at the times and locations specified by the Athlete in his/her Whereabouts Filing for that day, including but not limited to during the 60-minute time slot specified for that day in the Whereabouts Filing.
+More specifically, the Athlete must provide sufficient information to enable the DCO to find the location, to gain access to the location, and to find the Athlete at the location.
 A failure to do so may be pursued as a Filing Failure and/or (if the circumstances so warrant) as evasion of Sample collection under Code Article 2.3, and/or Tampering or Attempted Tampering with Doping Control under Code Article 2.5.
 In any event, the Anti-Doping Organization shall consider Target Testing of the Athlete.

-[Comment to I.3.54: For example, declarations such as "running in the Black Forest" are insufficient and are likely to result in a Filing Failure.
+[Comment to I.3.4: For example, declarations such as "running in the Black Forest" are insufficient and are likely to result in a Filing Failure.
 Similarly, specifying a location that the DCO cannot access (e.g., a "restricted-access" building or area) is likely to result in a Filing Failure.
-The Anti-Doping Organization may be able to determine the insufficiency of the information from the Whereabouts Filing itself, or alternatively it may only discover the insufficiency of the information when it attempts to test the Athlete and is unable to locate him/herthem.
-In either case, the matter should shall be pursued as an apparent Filing Failure, and/or (where the circumstances warrant) as an evasion of Sample collection under Code Article 2.3, and/or as Tampering or Attempting to Tamper with Doping Control under Code Article 2.5.
-Further information on Whereabouts Filing requirements can be found in WADA's Guidelines for Implementing an Effective Testing Program.
+The Anti-Doping Organization may be able to determine the insufficiency of the information from the Whereabouts Filing itself, or alternatively it may only discover the insufficiency of the information when it attempts to test the Athlete and is unable to locate him/her.
+In either case, the matter should be pursued as an apparent Filing Failure, and/or (where the circumstances warrant) as an evasion of Sample collection under Code Article 2.3, and/or as Tampering or Attempting to Tamper with Doping Control under Code Article 2.5.

-Where an Athlete does not know precisely what his/hertheir whereabouts will be at all times during the forthcoming quarter, he/shethey must provide his/hertheir best information, based on where he/shethey expects to be at the relevant times, and then update that information as necessary in accordance with Article I.3.65.]
+Where an Athlete does not know precisely what his/her whereabouts will be at all times during the forthcoming quarter, he/she must provide his/her best information, based on where he/she expects to be at the relevant times, and then update that information as necessary in accordance with Article I.3.5.]

-I.3.4I.3.5Where a change in circumstances means that the information in a Whereabouts Filing is no longer accurate or complete as required by Article I.3.4, the Athlete shallmust file an update so that the information on file is again accurate and complete.
-In particular, the Athlete must always update his/hertheir Whereabouts Filing to reflect any change in any day in the quarter -in question (a) in the time or location of the 60-minute time slot specified in Article I.3.32; and/or (b) in the place where he/she isthey are staying overnight.
-The Athlete must-shall file the update as soon as possible after they become aware of the circumstances change, and in any event prior to the 60-minute time slot specified in his/hertheir filing for the relevant day-in question.
+I.3.5 Where a change in circumstances means that the information in a Whereabouts Filing is no longer accurate or complete as required by Article I.3.4, the Athlete must file an update so that the information on file is again accurate and complete.
+In particular, the Athlete must always update his/her Whereabouts Filing to reflect any change in any day in the quarter in question (a) in the time or location of the 60-minute time slot specified in Article I.3.2; and/or (b) in the place where he/she is staying overnight.
+The Athlete must file the update as soon as possible after the circumstances change, and in any event prior to the 60-minute time slot specified in his/her filing for the day in question.
 A failure to do so may be pursued as a Filing Failure and/or (if the circumstances so warrant) as evasion of Sample collection under Code Article 2.3, and/or Tampering or Attempted Tampering with Doping Control under Code Article 2.5.
 In any event, the Anti-Doping Organization shall consider Target Testing of the Athlete.

-[Comment to I.3.65: The Anti-Doping Organization collecting the Athlete's Whereabouts Filings should provide appropriate mechanisms (e.g., phone, fax, Internet, email, SMS, approved social networking sites or applications) to facilitate the filing of such updates.
+[Comment to I.3.5: The Anti-Doping Organization collecting the Athlete's Whereabouts

+Filings should provide appropriate mechanisms (e.g., phone, fax, Internet, email, SMS) to facilitate the filing of such updates.